zpainter/iassist/content/conferences/program-planning-manual.md

 The Concurrent Sessions Coordinator has the following duties:

+Seek volunteers for session chairs.
+Create and provide a [spreadsheet](https://www.google.com/url?q=https://iassistdata.org/file/conferences/IASSIST-conference-sample-session-chair-sign-up-sheet.xlsx&sa=D&source=docs&ust=1737429566645770&usg=AOvVaw0yixSWBJS-yuVpDqPFmEwY) (sample linked) that lists all sessions.

 Send an invitation first to the planning committee and then to the full IASSIST list to volunteer to chair a session.
 Identify a few people to serve as backups in case others have to drop out.
 Give everyone the URL for the session chair sign up spreadsheet (created by Conference Co-Chairs).
 If separate sheets are used for each day of the conference, be sure to mention that.
 Tell them to sign up with their name and email address and be sure to pay attention for any notes that list special circumstances or other issues such as:

 - Sessions where a panel and presentation are combined.
 In instances like this, the time cannot just be split 50/50.
 The presentation is allotted 20-25 minutes, the panel gets the remaining time.
 - More presentations in a session than normal (e.g. more than three).
 The chair needs to be aware that they have to manage the time for each presentation very carefully.
 - Presenters in the paper track are noted.
 One winner will be chosen who will receive a free future registration for the conference and their paper will be published in IASSIST Quarterly, but ALL papers are eligible to be submitted to IQ.
 Those authors should be especially encouraged to submit.
-Chairs should put author release forms in those participants’ hands.
-- Address any other notes/special circumstances listed during their session with the respective presenter/authors (e.g. Skype needed, slides in advance for visual or hearing impaired, etc.).
+- Address any other notes/special circumstances listed during their session with the respective presenter/authors (e.g. audio needed, slides in advance for visual or hearing impaired, etc.).

 No later than five to six weeks before the conference, be in touch with all session chairs to inform them of their duties, outlined in the **[Sample Letter](/file/conferences/IASSIST-conference-sample-email-to-session-chairs.docx)**.
 Note that this copy is marked up so you are aware what you need to change.

-**Session chairs need to:** Collect all speakers' A/V requirements and relay that information to the LAC.
+**Session chairs need to:** Communicate A/V requirements and relay that information to the LAC.
 Act as a liaison between speakers and the LAC for any tech needs/issues or other accommodations.

-Both before and after the conference encourage your session's speakers a) to formally write up their presentation as a paper to submit to the IQ (paper competition entrants are already doing this), and b) submit their presentations for the conference archive.
-They will be able to do so through OpenConf.
+Both before and after the conference encourage your session’s speakers a) to formally write up their presentation as a paper to submit to the IQ (paper competition entrants are already doing this), and b) submit their presentations for the conference archive.
 Encourage speakers to upload prior to the conference, but they will have a window of time after if they did not get the chance to do so.

 By **three weeks** prior to the conference, Session Chairs should have:

 - Checked their time allotment and determined how much time each project has to present.
 Remember to include time for speaker introductions and questions.
-- Emailed their presenters with relevant advance information, including the location of the room they are using, confirm AV requests, and their time allotment and a strong recommendation to practice in order to stay within their time limit.
+- Emailed their presenters with relevant advance information, including the location of the room they are using, confirm AV, and their time allotment and a strong recommendation to practice in order to stay within their time limit.

-By **one week** prior ot the conference, Session Chairs should have:
+By **one week** prior ot the conference, Session Chairs should:

-- Verified speakers' needs and communicated any special to the coordinator or LAC.
+- Verify speakers’ needs and communicate any special needs to the coordinator or LAC.
-- Gathered speakers' brief bios and confirmed their affiliations.
+- Gather speakers’ brief bios and confirm their affiliations.
-- Reminded speakers about uploading presentations to OpenConf with instructions.
+- Remind speakers about uploading presentations to the conference archive.
-- Reminded speakers to bring a back-up electronic copy AND a print copy of their presentation (should technology fail).
+- Remind speakers to bring a back-up electronic copy AND a print copy of their presentation (should technology fail).
 Recommend selecting open formats or compatible formats.
-- Prepared discussion questions.
+- Prepare discussion questions.
-- Decided on whether questions will be taken during or at the end of the session.
+- Decide on whether questions will be taken during or at the end of the session.

 By the **opening reception**, Session Chairs should have tried to meet with their speakers.

-By the **day of their session**, Session Chairs should have:
+By the **day of their session**, Session Chairs should:

-- Introduced themselves to their speakers.
+- Introduce themselves to their speakers.
-- Located the session room.
+- Locate their session room.
-- Introduced themselves to the room monitor (typically from host institution to help with AV and other issues).
+- Introduce themselves to the room monitor (typically from the host institution to help with AV and other issues).
 Note not always available but should know who their local IT help is.
 - Arrive 20 minutes early and load any presentations that could not be sent ahead of time.
-- Pointed out to their speakers IA release forms to submit their presentations as IQ papers.

-By **two weeks post conference**, Session Chairs should have:
+By **two weeks post conference**, Session Chairs should:

-- Sent each of their speakers a thank-you note for their participation in the conference and again inviting them to submit an IQ paper on their presentation topic (especially if in the paper competition track).
-- Uploaded or ensured that all of their presenters uploaded their presentation files into OpenConf for inclusion in the conference archive.
+- Upload or ensure that all of their presenters uploaded their presentation files into the conference archive.

 ### Birds of a Feather Coordinator Duties